DataKind-DC/capital-nature-ingest/.github/STYLE-GUIDE.md

   ```

 ### Commits
-The following defines how a commit message should be structured.
-Please reference the relevant GitHub issues in your commit message using GH1234 or #1234.
+In projects with lots of collaborators, it's helpful if commit messages are structured similarly.

+We suggest:

+ - an appropriately prefixed (see below) subject line with < 80 chars and the relevant issues(s) referenced
+   - you can reference an issue using `GH1234` or `#1234`.
 Either style is fine.

- - an appropriately prefixed (see below) subject line with < 80 chars and the relevant issues(s)
  - one blank line.
  - optionally, a commit message body.